Silver Glenn Springs Florida

 Image Credit: TampAGS, for AGS Media

-Lake George’s salt content is very unusual from area feeder springs along the St. Johns River.
-This mix of fresh and saltwater provides a sustainable habitat for marine life ranging from Atlantic stingray to various mullet species, striped bass, and blue crabs.
+Lake George’s salt content is very unusual compared to the area’s feeder springs along the St. Johns River.
+This mix of fresh and saltwater provides a sustainable habitat for marine life, including Atlantic stingrays, various mullet species, striped bass, and blue crabs.

 The Location Of Silver Glen Springs

-Finding the exact location of Silver Glen Springs may seem easy; you must go west of Marion County and reach Lake George.
-However, few people know that Silver Glen Springs is located on Lake County’s edge and within the Ocala National Forest.
+Finding Silver Glen Springs’s exact location may seem easy; you must go west of Marion County and reach Lake George.
+However, few people know that it is located on the edge of Lake County and within the Ocala National Forest.
 This spring is near Salt Springs, an unincorporated community in Marion County.

 Address: 5271 Florida 19.
 Salt Springs, FL 32134.